cascadenite/inspector_app/README.md

 ## The App

 The iOS app is bootstrapped from the tensorflow deeplearning.ai example.
-Chnages were made to the modelinference funtion and the layout of the app.
-It was tested on a iphone x in a live walk around.
+Changes were made to the model inference funtion and the layout of the app.
+It was tested on an iphone x in a live walk around.

 ![img1](inspector.jpg)